36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 3. Visit Pearl Harbor and the USS Arizona Memorial

+Pearl Harbor is a must-visit place in Honolulu.
 Dive into local history and get an in-depth look at some of Hawaii’s famous historical sites.

 On this tour, you’ll enjoy an air-conditioned coach to take you past several of Honolulu’s attractions including Iolani Palace, the King Kamehameha statue, and the Punchbowl National Cemetery.

 Your driver/guide is full of information to share with you about the history of these places, so feel free to ask questions.
-You’ll then learn more World War II history by visiting Pearl Harbor and the USS Arizona Memorial Visitor Center.
+You’ll then learn more about World War II history by visiting Pearl Harbor and the USS Arizona Memorial Visitor Center.

 Visiting Pearl Harbor from Honolulu